Skip to content

 - `"off"`: The function is not profiled.

-- `"basic"`: The function is part of the core profiling.
+- `"default"`: The function is part of the core profiling.

 - `"debug"`: This function only needs to be profiled for